Maculopathy

 Symptoms

 The first sign of macular degeneration is a blurry area near the center of vision.
-It gets progressively worse over time and may lead to central vision loss in one or both eyes.
-When straight lines start to look wavy, this is an example of severe, late AMD.
-People who experience this should contact their medical providers right away.
+It gets progressively worse over time and may lead to significant central vision loss in one or both eyes.
+People most often experience this as difficulty reading, even with bright light and updated glasses.
+This difficulty reading may seem worse than the level of their vision overall.

 Causes and Risk Factors

 Deterioration of the macula causes macular degeneration.
 Researchers believe oxidative stress and inflammation in the eye may contribute to deterioration, according to the Bright Focus Foundation.
-Oxidative stress comes from a few things, including bright light and a poor diet.
+Oxidative stress comes from a few things, including bright light, a poor diet and smoking.

 Treatments